 - Bare-metal stent: This is a stent made of metal that is placed in the artery to help hold it open.
 Over time, the artery will heal and tissue will grow over the stent, holding it in place.

-If you need a stent, it will be placed during a procedure called an angioplasty.
-Angioplasty is a surgical treatment for CAD.
-You will be awake during the procedure, but you will be given medicine to help you relax.
-The doctor will make a very small incision in an artery in your leg, arm, or neck.
-The area will be numb so that you will not feel pain.
-A very small tube, called a catheter, will be inserted into the artery.
+Stents are place during a procedure called an angioplasty.
+You’ll be awake during the procedure but given medicine to help you relax.
+The doctor will make a small incision in an artery in your leg, arm, or neck.
+The area will be numb so that you won’t feel pain.
+A small tube, called a catheter, will be inserted into the artery.
 On the tip of the catheter is a small, deflated balloon.
 The doctor will put the stent around the deflated balloon.
-The catheter will be carefully guided into the artery and up to the point where there is a blockage.
-The balloon will be inflated to help stretch out the artery and allow blood to flow.
-This also expands the stent, which locks into place to permanently help support the artery.
+The catheter will be carefully guided into the artery and up to the point of the blockage.
+The balloon will be inflated to help stretch the artery and allow blood to flow.
+This also expands the stent.
+It will permanently sit against the walls of your artery to help keep it open.
 Once the stent is in place, the balloon is deflated and the catheter and balloon will be removed.

-After an angioplasty, you will stay in the hospital for a day while your heart is monitored.
-You will be given medicine to keep clots from forming and to relax your arteries.
+After the procedure, you’ll need to stay in the hospital for a day or two while your heart is monitored.
+You’ll be given medicine to keep clots from forming and relax your arteries.
 The place where the incision was made may be sore or tender.

-After you have an angioplasty, you will need to take medicine that keeps the stent open and blood flowing.
-It is very important to take the medicine exactly how your doctor tells you to take it.
+After you return home, you’ll need to take medicine that keeps the stent open and blood flowing.
+It’s important to take the medicine exactly as your doctor tells you.